taylorsam209/Metro-Rewards-Mobile-App/README.md

-# Metro Group Rewards App
+# Metro Inc. Rewards App
-Mobile App for iOS and Android devices built with the React Native framework
+Mobile App for iOS and Android devices built with the React Native framework to allow customers of Metro Inc to earn reward points for recycling scrap metals, recieve coupons on metals every month, and stay connected to their local scrap metal recycler.
+The app is currently still in development phase and I have provided code snippets of my own contributions to the project which does not constitute the entire codebase.

-<p>• A fullstack project that allows users to search for vegan and vegetarian friendly resources by location.</p>
-<p>• Search results include restaurants, grocery stores, and farmers markets.</p>
-<p>• Yelp Fusion API and Google Maps is utilized to gather and display business data.</p>
-<p>• Users can login with Auth0 and save their favorite businesses which can be viewed in their profile.</p>

 ## Technologies Used: